KRISHPKOI/Tableau-Projects/Tableau+links.md

 I completed the first Project as a part of _**Data Analyst Nanodegree**_ in Udacity.com.

-The 2nd one I completed as a fun.
+The 2nd one I completed as a fun..

 __[Titanic Disaster in Tableau](https://public.tableau.com/profile/krishna2474#!/vizhome/TitanicData_20/Story3?publish=yes)__